A quick tip to reduce worry and overwhelm from one of literature’s greatest heroines…

-I’ll think about that tomorrow…
+I’ll think about it tomorrow…

 Flashback to 2010…

-Today’s post is inspired by an idea from my early blogging days – when my focus was how to stay serene (or at least sane) if you were an undomestic goddess with a home to keep.
+This post is inspired by an idea from my early blogging days – when my focus was how to stay serene (or at least sane) if you were an undomestic goddess with a home to keep.

 It’s a tip from my first blog, Make Peace With Housework:

 The idea of having a ‘Scarlett O’Hara Moment’.

 When I originally wrote about this, it was a suggestion to help reduce feelings of frustration and overwhelm for sufferers of housework blues.